“With age comes wisdom.”

 Growing With Wisdom

-As you get older, wisdom should come naturally; but for some it does not.
-The simple reason for this: you fail to ask God for wisdom.
-Instead you seek direction from outside worldly sources that lead to idolatry.
-We can only serve one God, but when confusion rears its ugly shadow it casts doubt and plays dirty mind games.
+As you get older, wisdom should come naturally — but for some, it does not.
+The reason is simple: they fail to ask God for wisdom.
+Instead, they seek direction from outside worldly sources, and that path leads straight to idolatry.
+We can only serve one God.
+And when confusion rears its ugly shadow, it casts doubt and plays dirty mind games.

-I know a lot of well-meaning people who, because they lack godly wisdom, make foolish choices.
-What I cannot understand is that wisdom is there for the asking, yet many lack the knowledge or are unaware of how God wants us all to live full, wholesome lives.
+I know many well-meaning people who, because they lack godly wisdom, make foolish choices.
+What I cannot understand is this — wisdom is there for the asking.
+Yet so many lack the knowledge, or simply are not aware, of how much God wants us all to live full, wholesome lives.

 King Solomon

-Earlier this week the reading at Mass was about how God bestowed wisdom on Solomon.
-This wisdom was supernatural: so when God gave it to him, He entrusted Solomon with a gift.
+Earlier this week, the reading at Mass was about how God bestowed wisdom on Solomon.
+This was no ordinary wisdom — it was supernatural.
+When God gave it to him, He entrusted Solomon with a remarkable gift.